Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 • St. John's wort.

-In a decoction prepared from these ingredients, you can, if desired, add a weak solution of potassium permanganate or a little kitchen salt.
+If desired, you can add a weak solution of potassium permanganate or a little kitchen salt to the decoction prepared from these ingredients.
 Take a bath for about 20 minutes a day in warm water (no more than 38 degrees).

-Also effective against unlaunched bartholinitis will be the use of decoctions of yarrow, nettle and blackberry leaves.
+Also effective against untreated bartholinitis will be the use of decoctions of yarrow, nettle and blackberry leaves.

 For oral administration

-In addition to external treatment, bartholinitis therapy at home also includes the use of decoctions inside.
+In addition to external treatment, therapy for bartholinitis at home also includes the use of decoctions orally.
 This helps to quickly cope with the inflammatory process and prevent further development of the disease.

-1. Mix 200 grams of fresh aloe leaves with a glass of red house wine and 400 grams of honey.
-After that, boil the mixture for about five minutes, strain and consume at least three times a day for a tablespoon, 1 hour before meals.
+1. Mix 200 grams of fresh aloe leaves with a glass of red homemade wine and 400 g of honey.
+After this, boil the mixture for about five minutes, strain and consume a tablespoon at least three times a day, 1 hour before meals.

-2. Take in an equal proportion of nettle and knotweed (about 100 g each), stir in them 40 g of horsetail, 50 g of pikulnik and up to two tablespoons of Icelandic moss (all this can be bought at a pharmacy).
-After, pour 400 ml of boiling water over the herbs and let it brew.
-Strain and drink 1/3 cup after the previous decoction has been consumed.
+2. Take equal parts of nettle and knotweed (about 100 g each), stir in 40 g of horsetail, 50 g of pikulnik and up to two tablespoons of Icelandic moss (all this can be bought at the pharmacy).
+Afterwards, pour 400 ml of boiling water over the herbs and let it brew.
+Strain and drink 1/3 cup after drinking the previous decoction.

 Ointments

-Often women who are trying to get rid of bartholinitis on their own resort to the use of various ointments.
+Often women who are trying to get rid of bartholinitis on their own resort to using various ointments.
 But not all ointments for this disease are useful and safe.

 To effectively combat the inflammatory process, it is best to use antibacterial ointments containing antibiotics.
-Only such drugs help to stop the further development of bartholinitis and avoid surgical excision.
+Only these kinds of drugs help stop the further development of bartholinitis and avoid surgical excision.

 Vishnevsky

-The fact is that the main component of Vishnevsky's ointment is birch tar.
-This substance in no way eliminates the inflammatory process and does not kill harmful microorganisms.
+The fact is that the main component of Vishnevsky’s ointment is birch tar.
+This substance in no way eliminates the inflammatory process or kills harmful microorganisms.
 On the contrary, it increases blood circulation, which stimulates the acceleration of the development of the disease.
 Such treatment always leads to the fact that surgical intervention cannot be avoided.

-Doctors prescribe this drug only with the advanced form of bartholinitis, when the process needs to be accelerated, causing the abscess to rupture to release the accumulated pus.
+Doctors prescribe this drug exclusively for advanced forms of bartholinitis, when the process needs to be accelerated, causing the abscess to rupture to release the accumulated pus.

-Ointment Levomekol in the treatment of bartholinitis is the most effective.
-It has a decongestant effect, and it contains an antibiotic.
+Levomekol ointment is the most effective in the treatment of bartholinitis.
+It has an anti-edematous effect and contains an antibiotic.

-This drug is widely used in surgery and is often prescribed to women with bartholinitis.
-Levomekol accelerates wound healing and perfectly kills the infection, but its use will be of little use if the abscess has not yet opened or the disease has not yet festered at all.
+This drug is widely used in surgery and is often prescribed to women for bartholinitis.
+Levomekol accelerates the healing of wounds and kills infections perfectly, but its use will bring little benefit if the abscess has not yet opened or the disease has not yet festered at all.

 Ichthyol

-In its action, Ichthyol ointment is similar to Vishnevsky's ointment.
-It does not belong to antibacterial agents and does not fight inflammation.
+In its action, Ichthyol ointment is similar to Vishnevsky ointment.
+It is not an antibacterial agent and does not fight inflammation.

-Differences between traditional therapy and the treatment of bartholinitis at home
+Differences between traditional therapy and treatment of bartholinitis at home

-The traditional treatment for bartholinitis involves surgical incision of the abscess.
-This manipulation is necessary in order to remove purulent contents and thoroughly treat the inflamed cavity.
-Only after carrying out all these manipulations, the disease stops progressing, and the wound itself heals rather quickly.
+Traditional treatment for bartholinitis involves surgical dissection of the abscess.
+This manipulation is necessary to remove purulent contents and thoroughly treat the inflamed cavity.
+Only after all these manipulations have been carried out does the disease stop progressing, and the wound itself heals quite quickly.

-However, often after surgery, inflammation develops again.
-In this case, we speak of a chronic form of the disease.
-Therefore, often gynecologists in the diagnosis of bartholinitis recommend that the patient undergo a complete removal of the Bartholin gland.
-Such manipulation allows you to permanently get rid of the disease, preventing the possibility of relapse.
+However, inflammation often develops again after surgery.
+In this case, they speak of a chronic form of the disease.
+Therefore, when diagnosed with bartholinitis, gynecologists often recommend that the patient undergo complete removal of the Bartholin gland.
+This manipulation allows you to get rid of the disease forever, preventing the possibility of relapse.

-But one should not immediately agree to a radical surgical intervention.
-Most European countries have long abandoned such an operation, as it is very traumatic, and the process itself is accompanied by large blood loss.
-Today, there are types of surgical manipulations that allow you to get rid of bartholinitis without removing the glands.
+But you should not immediately agree to radical surgery.
+Most European countries have long abandoned such an operation, since it is very traumatic, and the process itself is accompanied by large blood loss.
+Today, there are types of surgical procedures that allow you to get rid of bartholinitis without removing the glands.
 Therefore, if your doctor suggests the first treatment option, it is better to refuse it and insist on a safer method.

 At home, it allows you to avoid surgical intervention.
-But this is possible only in the case of properly selected therapy and compliance with all the rules.
-Otherwise, the disease can only worsen, and then the operation simply cannot be avoided.
+But this is only possible if the therapy is correctly selected and all the rules are followed.
+Otherwise, the disease can only worsen and then surgery simply cannot be avoided.

 Getting rid of pain

 Most often, inflammation of the Bartholin glands is accompanied by severe pain.
-You can quickly calm the pain that arose in the early stages of the development of the disease with the help of ice, holding it in the appropriate place for about 30 minutes.
+You can quickly calm down the pain that occurs in the early stages of the disease by using ice, holding it in the appropriate place for about 30 minutes.

-Ice can be applied as a bandage by placing frozen cubes in a bag and wrapping it with a handkerchief.
-This method is absolutely safe, so you can wear a bandage throughout the day (changing periodically).
+Ice can be applied as a bandage by placing frozen cubes in a bag and wrapping it with a scarf.
+This method is absolutely safe, so you can wear the bandage throughout the day (changing it periodically).

-If bartholinitis has opened up at home and the pain is simply unbearable, you should drink an anesthetic drug such as Doloren, Diclofenac, Ketorolac, etc. In addition to the analgesic effect, these drugs are anti-inflammatory, help with fever and have a long-lasting effect.
+If bartholinitis breaks out at home and the pain is simply unbearable, you should take a painkiller such as Doloren, Diclofenac, Ketorolac, etc. In addition to the analgesic effect, these drugs are anti-inflammatory, help with increased body temperature and have a long-lasting effect.

 Prevention methods